Safety and health in the workplace

 - violate occupational safety and health regulations

-- cause a deficiency or shortcoming that violates the occupational safety and health regulations
+- cause a deficiency or shortcoming that violates the occupational safety and health regulations (neglect their occupational safety and health obligations), resulting in a situation that is in violation of the Occupational Safety and Health Act.

 Division of occupational safety and health responsibility in different levels of management